 Too bad because what the critics missed while making bad, prurient jokes about celeb hijinks is an uncompromising, often harsh but very accurate examination of a relationship unraveling.
 In this comedy, the "jokes" hurt.
 They're unusually brutal.

-It's impressive that the astute script was written by two men, Jay Lavender and Jeremy Garelick, because they're created an amazingly empatheic role for Aniston who tears into it as if it were a raw slab of meat.
-Her performance here is auspiciou, as she registers disappointment and frustration in counterpoint to Vaughn's glib, unfeeling self-entitlement.
+It's impressive that the astute script was written by two men, Jay Lavender and Jeremy Garelick, because they're created an amazingly empathetic role for Aniston who tears into it as if it were a raw slab of meat.
+Her performance here is auspicious, as she registers disappointment and frustration in counterpoint to Vaughn's glib, unfeeling self-entitlement.
 The guy definitely comes off worse here.

 The actual scene in which the pair breaks up - and extended arguement played out in real time - is arguably the best screen writing done last year.
 That scene alone, which runs about ten minutes, can stand on its own as a complete, self-contained movie.